 0.5-5.0 hours lecture (GR or P/NP).
-Acceptable for credit: CSU

 In-depth exploration of an area or problem of the student's choice not covered by regular catalog offerings in Psychology.
 Student must obtain approval from an appropriate faculty member.
 For more details, see the section on independent study in the college catalog.
 2001.00